Achievable logoAchievable logo

 6 years

-Most of the documents require a 6-year retention period are related to customer or trade records:
+Most documents with a 6-year retention period relate to customer or trade records:

 • Customer account records